thecandlestick/silverbullet/website/Priority Queues.md

+---
+tags: template
+trigger: priority-queue
+---

 # The Priority Queue Abstract Data Type

-A Prioriry Queue is a collection of data, together with a _function_ mapping each element to its _priority_.
+A Priority Queue is a collection of data, together with a _function_ mapping each element to its _priority_.

 { <val1>, <val2>, ... , <val_n> }